- Education

-Technologies that Enhance Hybrid Learning in Higher Education
+Enhance Hybrid Learning Technology That Powers Higher Education

-Video conferencing, a video management system, and a learning management system comprise “the Big Three” or “Holy Trinity” of higher education instructional technology.
+Video conferencing, a video management system, and a learning management system comprise “the Big Three” or “Holy Trinity” of higher education hybrid learning technology.

 In a post-pandemic world, these technologies have given rise to new forms of learning that blend in-person and online instruction, as well as synchronous and asynchronous learning.
 Institutions are doubling down on these tools to enhance the overall educational experience and offer a hybrid learning environment.